-The Vision for Kew Retail Park was presented to the local community on Tuesday 5 July 2022 at The National Archives.
+The resultant Vision for Kew Retail Park was reported back to the local community on Tuesday 5 July 2022.
 The summary Vision broadsheet can be viewed here and the full presentation can be viewed here in two parts: Part 1 Community Engagement and Part 2 Vision for Kew Retail Park.

 Artist’s impression of a new vibrant public space with new M&S store, retail and other uses

-A new, mixed use neighbourhood connecting with surrounding residential communities and providing a new community “heart” and green spaces; a new M&S store, retail and other uses set around vibrant public space; a mix of high quality, energy efficient homes, including 1, 2 and 3 bedroom affordable and for sale apartments on tree-lined streets; an attractive green and bio-diverse open space running north/south adjacent to Kew Meadow Path and fronted by active uses and housing; new pedestrian and cycle routes through the site and a car club serving local residents, and; leisure and community spaces and play areas to serve new and existing residents of all ages.
-These are just some of the ideas to emerge at the Vision for Kew Retail Park Community Planning Weekend held on Friday 24 and Saturday 25 June 2022 at the National Archives.
+The ideas to emerge at the Community Planning Weekend include: a new, mixed use neighbourhood connecting with surrounding residential communities and providing a new community “heart” and green spaces; a new M&S store, retail and other uses set around vibrant public space; a mix of high quality, energy efficient homes, including 1, 2 and 3 bedroom affordable and for sale apartments on tree-lined streets; an attractive green and bio-diverse open space running north/south adjacent to Kew Meadow Path and fronted by active uses and housing; new pedestrian and cycle routes through the site and a car club serving local residents, and; leisure and community spaces and play areas to serve new and existing residents of all ages.

 It should be a lively place, somewhere to meet friends and new people!